 Fix: Volume bar stuck on the top left of screen

-There is a known issue inside Windows 8.1 that Volume bar appears at the top left corner of the Screen while trying to increase or decrease volume obstructing screen visibility.
-This issue is really causing people to become mad because it occurs even after restarting or putting the PC on sleep mode.
-There are no verified tweaks by Microsoft which can help the users out of this chaos.
+There is a known issue within Windows 8.1 where the volume bar appears at the top left corner of the screen, obstructing visibility, while users attempt to increase or decrease the volume.
+This issue is infuriating people because it persists even after restarting or putting the PC into sleep mode.
+Microsoft has not provided any verified tweaks to assist users in resolving this problem.

-Truly speaking, it is not known which thing is causing this to happen.
-There could be some conflicts with sound drivers inside Windows 8.1 but it is just a guess.
-There are no registry fixes which can be performed in order to get rid of this.
+Truly speaking, it is not known what is causing this to happen.
+There could be some conflicts with sound drivers inside Windows 8.1, but it is just a guess.
+There are no registry fixes that can be performed in order to resolve this issue.

 volume bar 1

-There are just a few tweaks you can do in order to stay away from this but these are not guaranteed to be successful.
+There are just a few tweaks you can make in order to stay away from this, but these are not guaranteed to be successful.
 Follow the methods below to try it for yourself.

 As I mentioned above, there could be some conflicts between Windows and the sound hardware.
-So, by updating the sound drivers, you can stay away from this.
+Therefore, by updating the sound drivers, you can avoid this issue.

-For the purpose of updating sound drivers, follow these instructions properly.
+For the purpose of updating sound drivers, please follow these instructions carefully.

-1) Download the latest sound driver from the Manufacturer’s website.
-You can also search automatically for updated drivers inside Windows but it is not recommended.
+1) Download the latest sound driver from the manufacturer’s website.
+You can also search automatically for updated drivers within Windows, but it is not recommended.

-Go to Device Manager by pressing Win + X shortcut keys on the keyboard and select the Device Manager from the list.
+Go to the Device Manager by pressing the Win + X shortcut keys on the keyboard, and select Device Manager from the list.

 volume bar 2